TheDeno06/TheDeno06/README.md

 - 👀 I’m interested in fullstack programming
 - 🌱 I’m currently learning nest.js
 - 💞️ I’m looking to collaborate on anything that helps me improve myself
-- 📫 How to reach me: @deniz_deta on instagram
+- 📫 How to reach me: @deniz_deta on instagram / deliktas.deniz98@gmail.com e-mail

 <!---
 TheDeno06/TheDeno06 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.